 A Bachelor’s degree in Economics enables people to get into many areas, such as Finance, Law, Engineering, Political Science, Business Administration, Public Administration etc.

-These are just a few of the famous people who have majored in Economics: Former President Ronald Reagan, Ernesto Zedillo and Carlos Salinas de Gortari (both former Presidents of Mexico), former Fed Chairman, Alan Greenspan, U.S. senator, Barbara Boxer, singer Lionel Richie, actor Paul Newman, actress Cate Blanchett, Meg Whitman (CEO, Ebay Technologies), former Supreme Court justice Sandra Day-O’Connor, cartoonist Scott Adams (Dilbert), Steve Ballmer (CEO, Microsoft).
+These are just a few of the famous people who have majored in Economics: Former President Ronald Reagan, Ernesto Zedillo (former President of Mexico), former Fed Chairman, Alan Greenspan, U.S. senator, Barbara Boxer, singer Lionel Richie, actor Paul Newman, actress Cate Blanchett, Meg Whitman (CEO, Ebay Technologies), former Supreme Court justice Sandra Day-O’Connor, cartoonist Scott Adams (Dilbert), Steve Ballmer (CEO, Microsoft).

 The Federal Reserve Board (the central body in the U.S. responsible for setting interest rates and other aspects of monetary policy) is made up entirely of people with advanced degrees in Economics and Finance.